More about This Topic

 We bill by the hour.
 We bill honestly.
 We listen when you tell us about your financial hardships.

-To talk to a Chicago divorce lawyer who actually thinks about how his clients gets billed please give me a call or send me an email.
+To talk to a Chicago divorce lawyer who cares about how his clients gets billed please give me a call or send me an email.